 “Expansion” shall mean any activity undertaken for the purpose of increasing the Capacity of the Lost Creek System by means such as the installation of or increase of compression or looping of the then existing gathering facilities; provided that the methods used to increase Capacity to the Pre-Expansion Period Capacity shall not be deemed an Expansion.

-“Expansion Period” shall mean the period following the completion and first use of the first Expansion.
+“Expansion Period” shall mean the period following the completion and first beneficial use of the first Expansion.

 “Expansion Period Capacity” shall mean the maximum amount of Gas which can be transported during one (1) Day in the Facilities added pursuant to any one or more Expansions, as all of such Capacity is determined in accordance with the formulas, assumptions, procedures, and guidelines set forth in Schedule II.